-- A. Concrete products manufactured by the zero slump method shall comply with material requirements contained in Subsection 701.01.01, "Materials Covered", Subsection 501.02.03, "Admixtures," and Subsection 501.02.04, "Concrete Making Properties.," and Subsection 701.01.01, "Materials Covered."
-Zero slump concrete shall also exhibit design, and performance requirements meeting IQAC Manual Section 2 and relevant ASTM specifications.
-Air entrainment is not required in a dry cast manufacturing process. - B. For zero slump concrete, all other parts of this Section 501, "Portland Cement Concrete," do not apply.
+- A. Concrete products manufactured by the zero slump method shall comply with Subsection 501.02.03, "Admixtures" and Subsection 501.02.04, "Concrete Making Properties."
+Zero slump concrete shall also exhibit design and performance requirements meeting IQAC and relevant ASTM specifications.
+Air entrainment is not required in a dry cast manufacturing process. - B. For zero slump concrete, all other parts of this section do not apply.